emqx/blog/en/202101/emqx-haproxy.md

-So far, we have completed the build and use of the EMQ X cluster based on HAProxy.
+So far, we have completed the build and use of the EMQX cluster based on HAProxy.
 For more detailed use of HAProxy, see [HAProxy Documentation](https://cbonte.github.io/haproxy-dconv/2.2/intro.html).